 Michigan Has 9 Drive-In Movie Theaters – Here’s Where to Find Them

 They’ve always been a cult favorite throughout Michigan, but now drive-in theaters are going mainstream like never before.
-Catching a movie with the family at a drive-in movie theater is a great way for many to practice social distancing.
+These nine Michigan drive-in theaters are guaranteed to make your Michigan summer sweeter.

 Michigan Drive-In Movie Theaters